vcz-fr/TheFollowUp/_posts/2018/03/2018-03-12-ouverture-facile.md

     url: "https://ouverture-facile.com/"
     dead: true

-tweet: "You like steganography and puzzles?
+message: "You like steganography and puzzles?
 You'll be served."
 ---